tulleuchen/jirastopwatch/README.md

 ## Changelog

 <pre>
+2.2.0     2017-10-31     New features/improvements:
+                           - Log work using actual start time (Thanks to Adam Conway)
+                           - Use Jira's hour/day configuration when presenting time (eg. 8 hours = 1 day) (Again thank you Adam Conway)
+                           - Posting worklog will always round up recorded time to nearest minute.

 2.1.0     2017-08-16     New features/improvements
                            - HTTPS connections are now forced to use TLS 1.1 or newer.
 						   - Optional display of issue's project name.